vbilopav/vbjs/README.md

 npm install --save-dev vbjs
 ```

-Not that you have already npm initialized in directory and package.json created.
+Note that you have to have already npm initialized in directory and package.json created.

 And after that, all you need to include `script` tag into your start page, usually `index.html` or similar with following attributes: